Fariba-Kamani/online-bank-account-system/README.md

 ### Deployment

-This project was deployed using Code Institute's moock terminal for Heroku.
+This project was deployed using Code Institute's mock terminal for Heroku.
 The Application has been deployed from GitHub to Heroku by following the steps below:

 1. Log in to your account at heroku.com
 2. Create a new app, add a unique app name (for example online-bank-account-system) and then choose your region